Bromomethane: United States

 In the United States bromomethane is regulated as a pesticide under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA; 7 U.S.C.
 136 et seq.) and as a hazardous substance under the Resource Conservation and Recovery Act (RCRA; 42 U.S.C.
 6901 et seq.), and is subject to reporting requirements under the Emergency Planning and Community Right-to-Know Act (EPCRA; 42 U.S.C.
 11001 et seq.).
 The U.S. Clean Air Act (CAA; 42 U.S.C.
 7401 et seq.).
 A 1998 amendment (P.L.
 105-178, Title VI) conformed the Clean Air Act phase out date with that of the Montreal Protocol.
-Whereas the Montreal Protocol has severely restricted the use of bromomethane internationally, the United States has successfully lobbied for critical-use exemptions.
+While the Montreal Protocol severely restricted the use of bromomethane internationally, the United States has successfully lobbied for critical-use exemptions.
 Critical use exemptions allow the United States to continue using MeBr until it is scheduled to be completely phased out sometime in 2017.
-Bromomethane was still in use in the United States for cherries exported to South Korea as of 2022.